 This update to the United Nations Security Council Consolidated List was made on 8 October 2020 following an update the sanctions list maintained by the Security Council Committee pursuant to resolutions 1267 (1999), 1989 (2011) and 2253 (2015) concerning ISIL (Da'esh), and Al-Qaida and associated individuals and entities (the ISIL (Da'esh), and Al-Qaida Sanctions Committee).

-To this effect, please see below, the links to the United Nations Security Council Press Releases, in English and French languages, concerning the changes to the sanctions list of the above-mentioned Committee:
+To this effect, please see below, the links to the United Nations Security Council Press Releases, in English language, concerning the changes to the sanctions list of the above-mentioned Committee:

 An updated version of the United Nations Security Council Consolidated List is accessible in XML, PDF and HTML formats in all United Nations official languages at the following URLs: